-Ellis missed his July graduation ceremony as he was away working in America, and has been busy since finishing his degree: “The day after my Degree Show in June I flew out to America to spend my fourth consecutive summer working at an American summer camp in Massachusetts.
+Ellis missed his scheduled graduation ceremony as he got the opportunity to work in America straight after completing his course.
+He said: “The day after my Degree Show in June I flew out to America to spend my fourth consecutive summer working at an American summer camp in Massachusetts.
 Due to the nature of my final year project, I became interested in transferring my creative skills into a different sector that was digital based.
-This led me to applying for the social media internships that UCLan offered, where I was successful and started a month later after my graduation ceremony in December 2016.”
+This led me to applying for the social media internships that UCLan offered, where I was successful and started a month later after finally attending my graduation ceremony later that year.”

-Ellis decided to stay at UCLan for another year for his internship: “I am currently on a 48-week internship at UCLan as a Social Media, Digital and PR assistant working in the Marketing department.
-My role is to assist in the promotion of the University, including events, students and alumni, on social media accounts specifically within the Faculty of Culture and the Creative Industries.”
+Ellis stayed at UCLan for another year to complete his internship where he worked as a Social Media, Digital and PR Assistant in the Marketing Department, working specifically on social media accounts within the Faculty of Culture and Creative Industries.

-He continues: “During my final year project, I would regularly work with software such as Photoshop and Final Cut in order to edit photographs and videos that would form part of my Degree Show exhibition.
+When asked about what led to this interest in social media marketing, Ellis said: “During my final year University project, I would regularly work with software such as Photoshop and Final Cut in order to edit photographs and videos that would form part of my Degree Show exhibition.
 The freedom within the fine art course was really appealing to me as I liked to explore new ways to be creative, finding that the best way for me was to go digital with my work.”

 Ellis’ advice to anyone wanting to do something similar is simple: “Do something that you enjoy.
 I really enjoyed doing art, with a countless number of people always asking what I am going to get from that, job wise.
 It is what you make of it that counts, apply your skills in many ways, get experience any way you can, and just put yourself out there, you never know what could happen.